sergey12313/debtorsRtu/Redme.md

-Disconnection of debtors to "RTU"
+Disconnection of debtors  to soft switch RTU"